keptn-contrib/dynatrace-sli-service/README.md

  - Response time p90
  - Response time p95

- These metrics are queried from a Dynatrace-monitored service entity with the tags `keptn_project`, `keptn_service`, `keptn_stage` & `keptn_deployment`.
+ By default these metrics (SLIs) are queried from a Dynatrace-monitored service entity with the tags `keptn_project`, `keptn_service`, `keptn_stage` & `keptn_deployment`.
 ![](./images/defaultdynatracetags.png)

- You can, however, define your custom SLI.yaml where you are free in defining your list of metrics coming from all monitored entities in Dynatrace (APPLICATION, SERVICE, PROCESS GROUP INSTANCE, HOST, CUSTOM DEVICE).
-More details on that are provided below.
+As highlighted above, the *dynatrace-sli-service* also provides the following capabilities
+* Connecting to different Dynatrace Tenants (SaaS or Managed) depending on Keptn Project, Stage or Service
+* Defining a custom list of SLIs based on the Dynatrace Metrics API v2 in your SLI.yaml
+* Visually defining SLIs & SLOs through a Dynatrace Dashboard instead of SLI.yaml and SLO.yaml

+As *dynatrace-sli-service* uses the Metrics API v2 this opens up your SLIs to any metric in Dynatrace: Application, Service, Process Groups, Host, Custom Devices, Calculated Service Metrics, External Metrics ...

 ## Compatibility Matrix